Pstalwalkar7/BookProjectMERN/README.md

 Deadline: 30th July.
 6 Days.
 Intense focus expected.

-### Important Steps
+### Steps For BackEnd: (done before frontend)

-0. Setup Git Repo.
-1. In backend folder:
 1. npm init -y (Add package.json)
 2. adding "type": "module" to package.json.
 3. Install Express and Nodemon: npm i express nodemon.
 (Express for framework; Nodemon for auto-restarting server)
 4. Adding scripts: npm start, npm run dev etc.
 5. Add first route.
 A simple app.get('', () => {}) works.
 6. Connect to MongoDB.
 Use the connection string from mongoDB site while creating DB, create a variable in config.js and then proceed.
 7. Create Models from Schema.
 8. Implement CRUD Operations.
 9. Refactor Code: Add Express Router to avoid monolithic index.js file. (for eg: 8 Models, 5 Routes each would make index.js very huge)
 10. Allow CORS.
 For this, install cors library.
 Then use middleware for handling cors in index.js (app.use(cors(...)))

-2.
+### Steps For FrontEnd:

+1. Initialize React project.
+(Using Vite or npm create-react-app).